 Anne Nagel had a fairly long and moderately successful career as far as female B actresses go.
 She appeared in almost ninety films over a period of 25 years, including the female lead in the serial The Green Hornet (1940), as well as opposite Lon Chaney Jr. in Man Made Monster (1941, review), a supporting role as a model in The Invisible Woman (1940, review), and in The Mad Doctor of Market Street (1942, review).
 Nagel, once again, proves to be a good actress as she brings a bit of common sense and natural behaviour into the film, but as is often the case with these movies, the female lead is tacked on as a damsel in distress and romantic interest without much consequence for the story.

 Sam Newfield was the Roger Corman of the thirties and forties, known for making films fast and cheap.
 In fact he sometimes made so many films for PRC that he had to be credited with a pseudonym to make it look like he spent more time making his movies.
 He is credited for directing over 200 films, serials or series between 1933 and 1952 – that’s 200 in 19 years.
 And when among these 200 films The Mad Monster turns up as one of his best known films, that’s the kind of director we are talking about.
 Other Newfield classics are I Accuse My Parents, The Terror of Tiny Town and Dead Men Walk.
 Most of them were westerns, but he dabbled in basically all genres, although sci-fi wasn’t one of his favourite ones.
 Some of his films were quite adequate, especially his work on TV-series like Captain Gallant of the Foreign Legion (1955, with Buster Crabbe of Flash Gordon fame) and Hawkeye and the Last of the Mohicans (1957, starring Lon Chaney Jr.) are well regarded.
 Other, like Ghost Patrol, are utter crap.
-Newfield’s forays into sci-fi generally tend towards the latter category, the other ones being The Mad Monster, The Monster Maker (1944) and Lost Continent (1951).
+Newfield’s forays into sci-fi generally tend towards the latter category, the other ones being The Mad Monster, The Monster Maker (1944, review) and Lost Continent (1951).